shayangd/engr-excellence/README.md

 Prompt 1:
 ```
 create basic fast api project following all best practice.
 The project contains 4 crud apis of user.
 User model contain name id and email only.
 Use Mongo Db as database.
+Use virtual enviroment venv.
 ```